Anita Tuvin Schlechter Auditorium, 7 p.m.

 Seyla Benhabib is the Eugene Meyer Professor of Political Science and Philosophy at Yale University Emerita and Senior Research Fellow at Columbia Law School and the Center for Contemporary Critical Thought

-This program is presented by the Clarke Forum for Contemporary Issues and co-sponsored by Penn State Dickinson Law, the Center for Global Study & Engagement and the departments of environmental studies and international studies.
+This program is presented by the Clarke Forum for Contemporary Issues and co-sponsored by Penn State Dickinson Law, the Center for Global Study & Engagement and the departments of environmental studies, international studies and the law & policy program.

 Biography (provided by the speaker)